-- o Rendering of any service as mentioned in section 144 i.e. - Any service other than audit which are though allowed but are not approved by the Board of Directors or the audit committee, as the case may be. - o Restricted services rendered directly or indirectly being: - Accounting and book keeping services - Internal audit - Design and implementation of any financial information system - Actuarial services - Investment advisory services - Investment banking services - Rendering of outsourced financial services - Management services - However, in the following cases, there is no vacancy caused: - o Change of partners or reconstitution of firm - Conversion of Firm into LLP As per General circular No. 9/2013 dated 30.4.2013 issued by MCA, if a CA audit firm, being an auditor in a company under the Companies Act, 1956, gets converted into an LLP then, such an LLP, in accordance with the provisions of section 58(4) (b) of the LLP Act, 2008 would be deemed to be the auditor of the said company.
-The relevant appointee company may take note of such change in status of the auditor through a resolution of the Board. - Change in Name of Firm Though there is no legal provision which covers such happening to be a casual vacancy or not, yet taking a clue from the General circular No. 9/2013 dated 30.4.2013 as discussed above, this seems to not be a casual vacancy and the relevant appointee company may take note of such change in name of the auditor through a resolution of the Board. - Merger of Firms Though there is no concept of merger of firms under the Partnership Act, yet ICAI regulations provides for merger of firms.
+- Investment banking services

+- Rendering of outsourced financial services

+- Management services

+However, in the following cases, there is no casual vacancy caused:

+- Change of partners or reconstitution of firm In case of admission or retirement of some partners but firm continues or change in profit loss sharing ratios of the partners amongst themselves. - Conversion of Firm into LLP As per General circular No. 9/2013 dated 30.4.2013 issued by MCA, if a CA audit firm, being an auditor in a company under the Companies Act, 1956, gets converted into an LLP then, such an LLP, in accordance with the provisions of section 58(4) (b) of the LLP Act, 2008 would be deemed to be the auditor of the said company.
+The relevant appointee company may take note of such change in status of the auditor through a resolution of the Board. - Change in Name of Firm Though there is no legal provision which covers such happening to be a casual vacancy or not yet taking a clue from the General circular No. 9/2013 dated 30.4.2013 as discussed above, this seems to not be a casual vacancy and the relevant appointee company may take note of such change in name of the auditor through a resolution of the Board. - Merger of Firms Though there is no concept of merger of firms under the Partnership Act, yet ICAI regulations provide for merger of firms.
 Vacancy caused due to such merger can be understood by below chart: